 When people talk about “swing voters” or “key voters” in an election year, it’s smart to turn on the BS detector.
-Beware immediately of anyone who acts as though “winning” a given demographic group is all-important: a vote is a vote, and running up big margins or minimizing big losses is absolutely as valuable as doing better than expected in a closely competitive category.
+Beware immediately anyone who acts as though “winning” a given demographic group is all-important: a vote is a vote, and running up big margins or minimizing big losses is absolutely as valuable as doing better than expected in a closely competitive category.

 A much better definition of “swing” or “key” voters is those in a group that is flexible in its political preferences.
-The Cook Political Report’s Amy Walter provides a good demonstration of how to identify such voters in an analysis of white voters and the gender, education and religious differentiators that affect their attitudes toward Donald J. Trump.
-This last factor is often missed even by those who understand how much conservative Evangelicals have flocked to the great orange heathen’s banner:
+The Cook Political Report’s Amy Walter provides a good demonstration of how to identify such voters in an analysis of white voters and the gender, education and religious differentiators that affect their attitudes towards Donald J. Trump.
+This last factor is often missed even by those who understand how much conservative evangelicals have flocked to the great orange heathen’s banner:

 Mike Podhorzer, AFL-CIO’s political director, suggests that if we want to have a better understanding of white, non-college educated voters, we need to stop lumping them into one, catch-all category.
 What really distinguishes a Trump-supporting white voter from one who doesn’t isn’t education or even gender, it’s whether or not that voter is evangelical.

 Using a data set from Public Religion Research Institute, Podhorzer broke out white voters by gender, education and whether they identified as evangelical.
 The gap between white voters who approve and disapprove of Trump by gender was 25 points.
 By education (college versus non-college) it was about the same at 26 percent.
 But the gap in perceptions of the president between white voters who are evangelical and those who aren’t was a whopping 60 percent!

 So right off the bat you can understand that white evangelical voters are not likely to abandon Trump or his party no matter what they do.
 And that distinction is important across other demographic lines: